 If you fly in to the Park, not much to do except go on a game drive in the morning and a game drive in the afternoon - after that barbeque and drinks

-If you drive up, then it is a different story depending on your route about 5 years ago
+If you drive up, then it is a different story depending on your route over 5 years ago

 Andre above gives great advice.